NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Behavioral/Template Method/Notes.md

 # Understanding Template Design Pattern

+The templates design pattern hides away all boilerplate code and allows the developer to concentrate solely on business logic.

+---

 - Encapsulate Algorithms

 - It defines the steps of an algorithm, allowing subclasses to provide the implementation for one or more steps.